andrasq/node-qcluster/Readme.md

 - signalsToRelay - which signals the master should catch and relay to the workers.
 Default is [ 'SIGHUP', 'SIGINT', 'SIGTERM', 'SIGUSR1', 'SIGUSR2', 'SIGTSTP' ].
 SIGTSTP is relayed as SIGSTOP.
 - omitSignalHandler - do not catch or relay any signals to the workers.
 Default false.
 - clusterSize - number of worker processes to create when starting the cluster.
+Default none.

 ## Events